 Nordic IAAP chapter provides certification

-The International Professional Professional Organization, IAAP, offers certification of professionals within accessibility to ensure they have the necessary skills.
+The International Association of Accessibility Professionals, IAAP, offers certification of professionals within accessibility to ensure they have the necessary skills.
 As one of the founders, Funka has been deeply engaged in IAAP's activities from the start and we are now proud to help building the Nordic chapter of IAAP.
 Through IAAP Nordic we take the benefits of membership and certification even closer to the members.

 There are many advantages to being a member of IAAP Nordic.
 You will, on top of the global benefits also have access to local language webinars, meetings, and online forums where you can discuss and learn from top experts in the field.
 When working with accessibility you might sometimes feel a little lonely in your role, but here you will have a large community of likeminded persons, says Frida Sandberg, project manager for IAAP Nordic.